-As a healthcare organisation representing thousands of doctors on the frontline of health services, we represent a patient-focused, independent voice in the national debate on alcohol.
+As a healthcare organisation representing thousands of doctors on the frontline of health services, RCPI represented a patient-focused, independent voice in the national debate on alcohol.

-Members of the RCPI Policy Group on Alcohol are doctors working in the Irish health system, many of whom are seeing increasing numbers of patients presenting with advanced alcoholic liver disease, cancer, head injuries and other alcohol-related illnesses and injuries.
+Members of the RCPI Policy Group on Alcohol were doctors working in the Irish health system, many of whom were seeing increasing numbers of patients presenting with advanced alcoholic liver disease, cancer, head injuries and other alcohol-related illnesses and injuries.

-Our doctors want to take action to prevent more lives being lost and destroyed, by reviewing the latest evidence and proposing practical ways to tackle harmful alcohol consumption.
+Our doctors wanted to take action to prevent more lives being lost and destroyed, by reviewing the latest evidence and proposing practical ways to tackle harmful alcohol consumption.

 Social customs and economic interests should not blind us to the fact that alcohol is a toxic substance.
 It can harm nearly every organ and every system in our bodies.

 High levels of alcohol consumption and binge drinking cause serious health problems, ranging from alcoholic liver disease to increased risk of cancer.

 Alcohol is unlike other retail products and can give you much more than a hangover - its use is linked to seven types of cancer, including breast cancer in women and bowel cancer.
 Even small amounts of alcohol are associated with an increased risk of cancer, especially breast cancer.

 88 deaths every month in Ireland are directly attributable to alcohol.